googlecreativelab/lipswap/README.md

 More Info
 ---------

-Lip Flip is built on top of another Android Experiment library called [shadercam](http://github.com/googlecreativelab/shadercam).
+Lip Swap is built on top of another Android Experiment library called [shadercam](http://github.com/googlecreativelab/shadercam).
 Go check it out to build more apps that use the latest camera2 apis with opengl shaders!

 Check out more [Android Experiments](http://www.androidexperiments.com) and submit your own experiment!